Bearbobs/UserAuth-Django/README.md

 http://127.0.0.1:8000/admin/

-users can be added or removed from admin pannel as well.
+Users can be added or removed from admin pannel as well.

 ## Api Usage:

  http://127.0.0.1:8000/api/?token=AuthToken

- It gives the response only when the user has a current active session , else it redirects to django-restframeworks "Access Denied" page.
+ It gives response only when the user has a current active session , else it redirects to django-restframeworks "Access Denied" page.

 [0]: https://www.python.org/
 [1]: https://www.djangoproject.com/